contao/docs-archive/en/hooks/executePostActions.md

 executePostActions
 ------------------

-The executePostActions hook is triggered on Ajax requests that require a DCA object.
+The ```executePostActions``` hook is triggered on Ajax requests that require a DCA object.
 It passes the name of the action and the data container object as arguments and does not expect a return value.
 It is available from version 2.6.1.

+### Example ###

 ```php
 // config.php